sleepymalc/sleepymalc/README.md

 - Univeristy of Michigan majored in CoE CS & LSA Math (Honor Math Program)
 - UM-SJTU Joint instuite majored in ECE

 as a junior student.
-I'm passionate about development, but this is not the only thing I'm interesting in!
-I'm also fascinated by
-- Machine Learning Algorithm
-- (non)Convex Optimization theory
-- Geometric Programming
-- Pure mathamatics
-- Applied mathematics
-- Theroetical Machine Learning
+And I'm a undergraduated researcher working on GNN, DL theory and fast graph algorithm in TCS.

 Another thing to mention is that I'm a <img src="https://render.githubusercontent.com/render/math?math=\LaTeX"> enthusiast!
 I use <img src="https://render.githubusercontent.com/render/math?math=\LaTeX"> a lot, and I have my own workflow working with it.
 Please see this [repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) for detailed configuration!